spencer-alliston/J124Final-Faculty-Odds-for-Ph.D.-Students/README.md

 Sheet 3 contains the compiled data for degrees conferred by academic domain for the top 5 faculty producing institutions (average over relavent time period, condensed from "Top5Compiled.xlsx")

-Sheet 4 contains a pivot table.

-A few base assumptions are made as well:
-1. The timeframe for the data is for degrees conferred from 2011-2020.
-Where data does not exist, averages are substituted.
-2. For nation-wide analyses, all doctoral degrees are considered, including professional doctorates (M.D.s, J.D.s, D.Pharm.s, etc.).
-As these still can be hired for faculty, the analysis should be mostly internally consistent, but it does inflate the proportional success of schools with only research doctorates (e.g., Georgia Tech does not have a law or med school, all doctoral degrees are Ph.D.s).
-In the "top-5" analysis, this assumption is no longer present.
-3. The faculty network does not indicate when hires were made, so it assumes that the relative proportion of new hires is the same as existing hires.
-As new hires constitute 20% of the data set and there is a very large number of faculty, this is likely a good assumption, though it will not reflect universities that have recently gotten much stronger (e.g., Georgia Tech, Carnegie Mellon)
-4. Hires are only considered at other doctoral-granting universities, so some tenure-track academic positions are neglected.
-This is standard for such analyses.
-5. Finally, public data is compiled for schools which fail to grant a certain number of undergraduate degrees, which leaves out some elite options (e.g. Dartmouth), but captures most of the schools in consideration.
-For the sake of completeness, top 10 "prestige" schools (as determined by the Nature paper) were added back in manually.
-This ended up being CalTech, MIT, Princeton, and Yale.
-According to the same list, the most likely significant occlusions because of this are as follows: Carnegie Mellon, Brandeis, Brown, Rochester, and Rice.
-Other significant schools which were left out primarily grant professional degrees, such as UC-San Francisco, or were below 40 in "prestige", such as Vanderbilt.

 Compiling the new dataset before setting out to answer questions.: